Monkeypox

 Swollen lymph nodes

-Get tested for monkeypox
+Get tested for mpox

-A variety of health care facilities (emergency departments, urgent cares, clinics, hospitals, etc.) are testing patients with possible monkeypox symptoms.
+A variety of health care facilities (emergency departments, urgent cares, clinics, hospitals, etc.) are testing patients with possible mpox symptoms.
 Health care providers throughout the county can also order tests through commercial laboratories.
 Health care providers can also consult with the Delaware County Department of Health about testing via the state’s public health laboratory for limited cases.

 How is testing done?